 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-LANSING, Mich. – The City of Benton Harbor this week announced that its campaign to accelerate the replacement of aging lead water service lines is ahead of schedule with 66% of the lead lines in the city having now been replaced with new copper lines.
+LANSING, Mich. – The City of Benton Harbor this week reached a major milestone in its accelerated campaign to replace lead water service lines with more than 50% of the lead lines in the city having now been replaced or verified as lead-free with new copper lines.

-Crews have replaced more than 500 lead service lines with copper over the past 30 days and are currently averaging 17 lead service line replacements per day.
+Crews have replaced 551 lead service lines with copper over the past 30 days and are currently averaging 18 lead service line replacements per day.
 Six contractors currently have 15 crews working throughout the city.

 # # #